sys-bio/tellurium/docs/antimony.rst

    end

-Now, you can modify or define elements in the submodule by referring to symbols in the submodule by name, prepended with the name you've given the module, followed by a ``.``:
+Now, you can modify or define elements in the submodule by referring to symbols in the submodule by name, prepended with the name you’ve given the module, followed by a ``.``:

 ::